Diagrams and Flowcharts

 Swap Start & End Markers: Hold down Shift + X to reverse the start and end markers of any connector; this is the same keystroke that reverses the Fill and Stroke style when an object is selected.

-Labeling connectors
+Label connectors

 An essential component for diagramming is the ability to add labels directly to connector lines.
 This is especially important for workflow diagrams, where you may need to indicate Yes or No decisions.
 Labels are also useful for delineating connector lines in complex diagrams, making it easier to identify them – and to navigate.